cmda-bt/be-course-18-19/week-4.md

 **Build**

 ### Hand in

+Commit your work early and often.
+Push your work to GitHub.
+Don’t worry if it’s not perfect.
+Try and get as far as you can.

 1. **Push your changes:**
 Hand in your progess in your repository on GitHub under your username.